About Us

 A graduate of the Ohio State University with a Bachelor of Science in Clinical Pharmacy, Marc received his Master of Business Administration from the University of Texas at Austin.

-Sam is Chairman of CritiTech and has been with CritiTech in leadership roles since 2003.
-He played an integral role in establishing and advancing CritiTech’s submicron particle technology, which now forms the basis for the NanOlogy drug platform.
+Sam is Chairman of CritiTech and has been with CritiTech in leadership roles since 2003 and serves on the board of NanOlogy.
+He played an integral role in establishing and advancing CritiTech’s Purcision technology, which now forms the basis for the NanOlogy drug platform.

-Matthew is the president of CritiTech, Inc. where he is responsible for leading corporate strategy, strategic partnerships, and business operations.
+Matthew is the president of CritiTech, Inc. where he is responsible for leading corporate strategy, strategic partnerships, and business operations and serves on the board of NanOlogy.
 He has nearly two decades of executive leadership and investment management experience with early-stage life sciences companies.
 Start-up technology companies with whom Matthew has worked for or assisted have raised over $200,000,000 in private equity capital.
-Under his guidance, CritiTech has successfully utilized its Supercritical Precipitation Technology to develop numerous drugs, including the oncology drugs being developed by NanOlogy.
+Under his guidance, CritiTech has successfully utilized its Purcison Technology to develop numerous drugs, including the oncology drugs being developed by NanOlogy.
 Matthew also serves as the president of CritiTech Particle Engineering Solutions, a pharmaceutical contract development and manufacturing organization, customers of which include “Top 15” pharmaceutical companies.
 Matthew started his professional career as a senior consultant with Deloitte Consulting, where he provided strategy and information technology consulting services to Fortune 1000 companies.

 Matthew serves on the boards of CritiTech, CritiTech Particle Engineering Solutions, and NanOlogy.
 He also serves on the board of Truity Credit Union, founded in 1939, that now serves over 69,000 members and manages more than $800 million in assets.
 Phillips 66, Conoco Phillips, and Tyson Foods are among the many Select Employee Groups served by Truity.